tmobile/passport-tmobileid/README.md

 The strategy requires five elements in order to properly process the authentication request, these are:
   1. redirect_uri - The callback URL local to your server
-  2. tokenHostname - This is the token endpoint servername provided by T-Mobile
-  3. tokenPath - The path to the token request page
+  3. tokenURL - The URL to the token request server
   4. clientID - Your client ID provied by T-Mobile
   5. clientSecret - Your client secret key provided by T-Mobile